External Events

 { tokenId, tokenValue, memo }

-When token is minted successfully
+Triggered when a token is successfully minted.

 external-events.error_logs